Allegheny Co. Health Department Announces It’s Finalized Emissions Settlement with U.S. Steel

 The Smithfield Trust Company will serve as administrator of the trust and will guide the communities with all aspects of administration.
 These communities represent the areas that modeling has demonstrated to be the most immediately impacted by the emissions from the Clairton Coke Works and have previously been designated by EPA for failing to meet particulate matter standards.
 Neither ACHD nor U.S. Steel will be involved in the administration of this trust.
 The current trust deposits are:

 $669,262.50 (2nd and 3rd quarter penalties of 2019)

-90% of all battery fugitive emissions violations at the Clairton Coke Works will be deposited into the Community Benefit Trust for approximately five years.
+90 percent of all battery fugitive emissions violations at the Clairton Coke Works will be deposited into the Community Benefit Trust for approximately five years.

 Citizens and elected officials from Clairton, Glassport, Liberty, Lincoln and Port Vue will be selected to be part of a Community Advisory Panel.
 The Panel will meet quarterly with representatives from U.S. Steel to discuss concerns related to the Clairton Coke Works.